A-Clancy/WanderlyApp/readme.md

 - **MongoDB Integration**: All data is now stored persistently using MongoDB.
 - **Swagger Documentation**: Live API documentation available at `/documentation`.
 - **Admin Dashboard**: View system-wide analytics like user, category, and POI counts.
-- **Testing**: Includes model and API-level tests using Mocha and Chai.
+- **Testing**: Includes model and API-level tests using Mocha and Chai. **Note: Some tests failed during the setup, specifically around category creation and database seeding.**
 - **Dev Mode Support**: Nodemon can be used for development.

 ## Admin Access